THORNS AND TRIALS

 First published March, 2019, in an on-line Christian chronic illness newsletter, “The Lord’s Special Flock.”Published with permission.

-Tammi loves JESUS, the doctrines of Justification & Predestination, beautiful butterflies, bird watching, photography, sewing and stenciling.
+Tammi loves JESUS, the doctrines of Justification and Predestination, beautiful butterflies, bird watching, photography, sewing, and stenciling.
 Her favorite seasons are spring and fall.
-Because she is mostly homebound, she takes photos in her backyard, adds Scripture to them and makes them into 2 cards sizes and 5 canvas sizes.
-You can view her photos on her Facebook page titled “Tammi Rhoney Photography.”
-She also loves her very supportive and helpful husband of 23 years, Todd, and her black & tan miniature dachshund named Mini.
+Because she is mostly homebound, she takes photos in her backyard, adds Scripture to them, and makes them into two cards sizes and five canvas sizes.
+You can view her photos on her Facebook page, “Tammi Rhoney Photography.”
+She also loves her very supportive and helpful husband of 23 years, Todd, and her black and tan miniature dachshund named Mini.